mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-Z had anesthetized her arm and cut a slit just big enough for the disc implant to lay beneath her skin, biotech activated.
+{{<glyph>}}Z{{</glyph>}} had anesthetized her arm and cut a slit just big enough for the disc implant to lay beneath her skin, biotech activated.
 Now they stood across the street from Jack’s.
 Nobody said anything.
 There wasn’t any real plan beyond the basics.
 Get in, Les and Simek get the crowns, and he, Mara, and Z would get the girl.

 The camera was tilted just too low to see them, but it made Hardy nervous.
 Z had done some research, and the two-part key was all it would take.
 It all felt too easy.
 Where was that guard?
 Was the two-part key *really* enough?
 Maybe the camera was a third part, scanning for identification.